silverescu/tutorials/tut01-multi-subnet-vpc/README.md

 ### Configure a NAT Gateway

-- launch a nat gateway using the public2 subnet
+Launch a nat gateway using the public2 subnet

-- add a route to the internet in private_rt with the nat gateway as destination
+Add a route to the internet in private_rt with the nat gateway as destination

 ### Secure our infrastructure with NACL's

-name tag: public1
+Name tag: public1

-- associate public1 subnet with public1 nacl
+Associate public1 subnet with public1 nacl

     Allow SSH from my ip

     inbound rules

         Rule #    : 100
         Type      : SSH
         Protocol  : TCP(6)